uzyovoys/zenbot/_pages/botscript/context.md

 This attribute can contain any integer value.
 0 means the context will be loaded first.
 You can omit this attribute as well.
 This means that this context will be loaded afterwards.

+### **channel** attribute
+Define channel IDs here to activate this context only for requests from the particular channels.

 ### **if** attribute
 When Zenbot decides which of the nested contexts should be activated, it looks in the optional `if` attribute to find a condition expression to evaluate.